Swanlinbar – Historic Spa Village in County Cavan

 History

-The name Swanlinbar derives from the four entrepreneurs who founded an iron foundry in 1700: Swift, Saunders, Darling and Barry.
-A 1682 lease records the start of modern iron mining, although archaeological finds in nearby Tonyquin show smelting activity dating back to the Iron Age.
-The iron works thrived until the surrounding oak forests were exhausted, prompting the settlement’s decline in the early 19th century.
+The village’s identity was forged in iron and water.
+In 1700, four entrepreneurs – Swift, Saunders, Darling and Barry – established an iron foundry along the river, coining the name “Swandlingbar”.
+A 1682 lease marks the beginning of modern iron mining in the area, though archaeological finds in nearby Tonyquin reveal smelting activity dating back to the Iron Age.
+The works thrived until the surrounding oak forests were depleted, prompting a shift in the village’s fortunes.

 What to See & Do

-The surviving spa well at Dromod Glebe lies a short walk southeast of the village centre.
-While there is no formal visitor centre, the well’s stone enclosure and the surrounding planting echo the 19th‑century layout.
-The water is still available for a sip, offering a tangible link to the village’s therapeutic past.
+The surviving spa well at Dromod Glebe (also known as Drumbrughas) lies a short walk south-east of the village centre.
+While there is no formal visitor centre, the well’s stone enclosure and surrounding planting echo the 19th-century layout.
+The water remains highly sulphurous and is still available for a sip, offering a direct, if pungent, link to the village’s therapeutic past.

 Hawkswood Loop Walk